Sketching for UX Designers - Boost UX work with pen & paper!

 - This course is NOT for you if you want to learn Sketch App by Bohemian Coding

-I'm Krisztina Szerovay, freelance UX designer.
+I'm Krisztina Szerovay, lead UX designer.
 I come from a family of teachers and engineers, so the value of knowledge-sharing and designing complex systems have always been apparent to me.

 Teaching is not a profession for me, it is a passion, and I'm really grateful to have the opportunity to reach and help students from all over the world.
 If you have any questions, suggestions or feedback, please contact me!
 I believe that teaching itself is an ongoing learning process.

 Next to UX design, I also did legal writing and research.
 I consider myself a generalist, I always utilize a multidisciplinary approach during my work, connecting the dots to achieve the best result possible.

 I'm a graphic designer, illustrator and design teacher for more than 10 years.
 I create clever logos and cute illustrations, I like to inspire, share my knowledge and make people think and laugh!